SlicerMorph/S_2019/Lab05_Slicer#4_Segmentation/README.md

     <img src="images/overwrite4.png">

-:pencil: Explore some of the Effects (tools).
+:pencil2: Explore some of the Effects (tools).

 * **Paint/Erase** is very useful as starting point of some semi-automated methods.
 It is literally painting over pixels (or voxels).
 Important thing is to adjust the diameter and select between sphere and circle brush.
    * Try using it without changing anything: simply paint over a slice in any of the red/yellow/green slice views.
 Then, move between slices (mouse wheel on any of the red/yellow/green views or slider at the top of them).
 Then, change it to a sphere brush and try again.
 When it is a sphere brush, you are painting/erasing in 3D.
 Note the spherical or disk-shaped brush in 3D view when you are painting in slice view.